etfrer-yi/Classic-CV-Algos/README.md

 </div>

 # Introduction
-This repository contains a variety of classic computer vision algorithms.
-Only AlexNet and LeNet-5 have been implemented by myself following the specifications of the model.
+This repo contains my own implementation of LeNet using the model's original specs.